xnmalex/cdc-currencylist-demo/README.md

 - Clear the entire database
 - View lists of **Crypto**, **Fiat**, or **All** currencies
 - View currencies in a dedicated fragment with optional search
-- Search suggestions with live updates and debounce
+- Search suggestions with live updates
 - Clean Architecture with UseCases and Repository pattern

 ---